alexle/alexle.github.com/posts/change-one-word.markdown

 Life doesn't always go as planned.
 There will be many situations you can't change.

 You can, however, control how you react to them.
 You can choose to get angry, to suffer, to complain.
-Or you can choose to change your perspective and appreciate that moment.
+Or you can choose to change your perspective and appreciate those moments.

 People often ask me why I like running so much.
-I usually throw out a bunch of reasons, depending on my mood or how my runs have been.
+Oh there's so many reason, I usually say.
+Then I list out a bunch of reasons, depending on my mood or how my runs have been.

-But the truth has always been simply because, "I get to".
+But the true answer is simply because "I get to".

 [1]: http://ultrasignup.com/results_event.aspx?did=35808
 [2]: http://www.imdb.com/title/tt0133093/